wonsunahn/CS1632_Summer2020/deliverables/5/README.md

 * <Some>Button.java - GUI buttons at the bottom of the main frame, along with event handlers when the button is pressed.

+* BeanCounterSolution.jar - The solution implementation of bean counter.

+* BeanCounterBuggy.jar - A buggy implementation of bean counter.

+* compile.bat / compile.sh - Scripts to compile Java source code to bytecode.

+* runJUnit\*.bat / runJUnit\*.sh - Scripts to run JUnit tests on bean machine.

+* runJPF\*.bat / runJPF\*.sh - Scripts to run JUnit tests on bean machine with JPF enabled.

 You are asked to fill in and modify 3 files: BeanCounterLogicImpl.java, BeanImpl.java, BeanCounterLogicTest.java.
 The first two files complete the